 - The string method lower will return the string with all characters changed to lowercase.
-The inverse of this is often the upper method, which will return the string beat uppercase.
-Just like with previous methods, we call these on a string using dot notation, like “this is string”.
+The inverse of the upper method, which will return the string uppercase.
+Just like with previous methods, we call these on a string using dot notation, like “this is the string”.
 Upper ().

-- The method count are often wont to return the amount of times as sub string appears in as string.
-This can be handy for locating out what percentage characters appear during a string, or counting the amount of times a particular word appears during a sentence or paragraph.
+- The method count return of times as substring appears in a string.
+This can be handy out characters appear string or counting of times word appears sentence or paragraph.

-- We took a glance at string concatenation using the sign , earlier.
+- We took at string concatenation using the , earlier.
 We can also use the join method to concatenate strings.
-This method takes an inventory of strings to be joined as a parameter, and returns a replacement string composed of every of the strings from our list joined using the initial string.For example,”“.join([This”,”is”,”a”,”sentence”]) would return the string “This may be a sentence”.
+This method takes of strings to be joined as a parameter and returns string composed of the strings from our list joined using the initial string.For example,”“.join([This”,”is”,”a”,”sentence”]) would return the string “This sentence”.

-- The inverse of the join method is that the split method.
-This allows us to separate a string into an inventory of strings.
+- The inverse of the join method split method.
+This allows us a string into of strings.
 By default, it splits by any white space characters.
 You can also split by any other characters by passing a parameter.

 Each object has an identity in the form of an integer and a type.
 The identity corresponds to the position of the object in the memory.

 >>> x = 2 >>> id(x) # id is unique memory address 3077862864 >>> type(x) <class 'int'> >>> >>> # type of class is 'type' >>> class Circle(object): ... pass ... >>> id(Circle) 3070212412 >>> type(Circle) <class 'type'> >>> >>> # type of builtin-type is 'type' >>> type(int) <class 'type'> >>>

 This driver is used to compare the identity of two objects,